 The EU-funded project HOLYLAB – A global economic organization in the early modern period: The Custody of the Holy Land through its account books (1600-1800) will study the Custody’s economic organization through its account books between 1600 and 1800.

 Inspired by recent studies on Franciscan economic thought and accounting in Mediaeval convents, and deploying concepts drawn from organizational studies, HOLYLAB combines an analysis of economic practices on a local, regional and global level with a study of the organizational structures and the mechanisms that enabled the Custody to function and attain its goals.

-The project is based at Department of Political Science, Roma Tre university and is headed by Professor Felicita Tramontana as Principal Investigator.
+The project is based at Department of Political Science, Roma Tre University (as host institution) and at the FBK-ISIG, Trento (second beneficiary).
+The project is headed by Professor Felicita Tramontana as Principal Investigator.

 The objectives of the project are:

 - To reconstruct the Custody’s economy, contextualizing it in the framework of the Franciscans’ economic thought and practices and in wider historical events, such as the Counter Reformation and the globalizing processes that characterized the period under consideration.

 - To shed light on the organizational structures and the mechanisms that enabled the Custody to attain its goals and on the organizational changes it underwent during the project time frame.